usc-isi-i2/kgtk/docs/transform/cat.md

 This option may be used to specify decompression of standard input (`-`).

-If `--compression-type` is not specified and the the filename extension is not a recognized compression fielname extension, the input file will not be decompressed.
+If `--compression-type` is not specified and the the filename extension is not a recognized compression filename extension, the input file will not be decompressed.

 !!!
 Note